Adaptively Perturbed Mirror Descent for Learning in Games: Experiments

 \section{Experiments}

-This section empirically compares the representative instance of FTRL, namely Multiplicative Weight Update (MWU) and its Optimistic version (OMWU), with our framework.
-Specifically, we consider the following three instances of FTRL-SP: (i) the divergence function $G$ is the reverse KL divergence, and the Bregman divergence $D_{\psi}$ is the KL divergence, which matches Mutant FTRL in Example~\ref{exm:mftrl}. (ii) both $G$ and $D_{\psi}$ are the KL divergence, which is also an instance of Reward transformed FTRL in Example~\ref{exm:reward_transformed}.
-Note that if the slingshot strategy is fixed to a uniformly random strategy, this algorithm corresponds to Boltzmann Q-Learning in Example~\ref{exm:boltzman_q}; (iii) both are the squared $\ell^2$-distance.
+This section empirically compares the representative instance of MD, namely Multiplicative Weight Update (MWU) and its Optimistic version (OMWU), with our framework.
+Specifically, we consider the following three instances of APMD: (i) both are the squared $\ell^2$-distance; (ii) both $G$ and $D_{\psi}$ are the KL divergence, which is also an instance of Reward transformed FTRL in Example~\ref{exm:reward_transformed}.
+Note that if the slingshot strategy is fixed to a uniformly random strategy, this algorithm corresponds to Boltzmann Q-Learning in Example~\ref{exm:boltzman_q}; (iii) the divergence function $G$ is the reverse KL divergence, and the Bregman divergence $D_{\psi}$ is the KL divergence, which matches Mutant FTRL in Example~\ref{exm:mftrl}.

 We focus on two zero-sum polymatrix games: Three-Player Biased Rock-Paper-Scissors (3BRPS) and three-player random payoff games with $10$ and $50$ actions.
 For the 3BRPS game, each player participates in two instances of the game in Table~\ref{tab:biased-rps} in Appendix \ref{sec:appx_experimental_detail} simultaneously with two other players.
 For the random payoff games, each player $i$ participates in two instances of the game with two other players $j$ simultaneously.
 The payoff matrix for each instance is denoted as $M^{(i,j)}$.
 Each entry of $M^{(i,j)}$ is drawn independently from a uniform distribution on the interval $[-1,1]$.